-Now it’s time to introduce and shortly describe all the reasons why your image is not available on the given page.
+Now it’s time to introduce and shortly describe all the reasons why it is impossible for us to display the image in the search result.
 Let’s start with the one that is most advantageous for you.

 The image has been removed from the server